ethansr/rletters/README.md

 ### Customize some static content ###

 The only thing remaining is to customize some static content -- images and text -- that is shipped with RLetters.
 All of the following content is placed in the `DEPLOY_PATH/shared` directory.
-The first time you deploy to a new server, sample data for all the following images is installed, replace this data with customized versions for your site.
+The first time you deploy to a new server, sample data for all the following images and text is installed; replace this data with customized versions for your site.

 -   `static_text/_privacy_short.markdown` and `static_text/_privacy_long.markdown`:  We've filled this in with a pretty good default privacy policy for the default settings of RLetters.
 If you change the way that you interact with your users, you should update this privacy policy.
 -   `static_text/_about.markdown`:  A general "about this application" page for your application.